 Event Website: http://www.rovaniemiarcticspirit.fi/EN/Program/Side-Events

-Polar Research and Policy Initiative together with LapinAMK – Lapland University of Applied Sciences is pleased to invite you to the panel discussion ‘SDGs and the Arctic: Where do we go from here?’ which will be the principal follow-up session of the Rovaniemi Arctic Spirit Conference 2017 to be held in November.
-The panel discussion is organised in collaboration with the Johnson Shoyama Graduate School of Public Policy, University of Saskatchewan, and Trent University, with the Arctic TreeHouse Hotel as our official hospitality partner.
+Polar Research and Policy Initiative, together with LapinAMK – Lapland University of Applied Sciences, hosted a panel discussion ‘SDGs and the Arctic: Where do we go from here?’ as the principal follow-up session of the Rovaniemi Arctic Spirit Conference 2017 held in Rovaniemi, Finland, in November 2018.
+The panel discussion was organised in collaboration with the Johnson Shoyama Graduate School of Public Policy, University of Saskatchewan, and Trent University, with the Arctic TreeHouse Hotel as our official hospitality partner.
 The session was the 2nd High-Level Dialogue in our ‘SDGs in the Arctic’ Dialogue Series.

-We are pleased that the promotion of the SDGs in the Arctic is a key priority of the Finnish Chairmanship of the Arctic Council (2017-2019), and that ‘SDGs and the Arctic’ consequently is the principal theme of the Rovaniemi Arctic Spirit Conference in November 2017.
-Our panel will discuss the more precise ways and means in which the observations and concerns raised at the Arctic Spirit Conference may be translated into actionable goals and plans, and how progress on their implementation may be monitored to ensure the successful realisation of the 2030 Agenda on Sustainable Development in the circumpolar North.
-Our panel, accordingly, will comprise senior academics and policymakers who will respond to the important question: Where do we go from here?
+We are pleased that the promotion of the SDGs in the Arctic is a key priority of the Finnish Chairmanship of the Arctic Council (2017-2019), and that ‘SDGs and the Arctic’ consequently is the principal theme of the Rovaniemi Arctic Spirit Conference in Finland in November 2017.
+Our panel discussed the more precise ways and means in which the observations and concerns raised at the Arctic Spirit Conference may be translated into actionable goals and plans, and how progress on their implementation may be monitored to ensure the successful realisation of the 2030 Agenda on Sustainable Development in the circumpolar North.
+Our panel, accordingly, comprised senior academics and policymakers who responded to the important question: Where do we go from here?

 Veikko Kärnä, Lecturer, Lapland UAS